philips-labs/java-cfenv-boot-demo/README.md

 # details

 The [HSDPPostgresEnvProcessor](src/main/kotlin/com/terrakube/cfdemo/HSDPPostgresEnvProcessor.kt) class
-demostrates how to implement [CfEnvProcessor](https://github.com/pivotal-cf/java-cfenv/blob/master/java-cfenv-boot/src/main/java/io/pivotal/cfenv/spring/boot/CfEnvProcessor.java) in order to discover and use the service broker properties.
+demonstrates how to implement [CfEnvProcessor](https://github.com/pivotal-cf/java-cfenv/blob/master/java-cfenv-boot/src/main/java/io/pivotal/cfenv/spring/boot/CfEnvProcessor.java) in order to discover and use the service broker properties.

 It's crucial to add your custom class to [spring.proprties](src/main/resources/META-INF/spring.factories).
 In this example the entry looks like: